paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-21-Top-secret.md

 share: true
 ---

-Today I got the opportunity to go backstage on an evolving project.
+Today I got the opportunity to go "backstage" on an evolving project.
 Today I realized how much work and time are used until a project finally reaches the implementation phase.
 I will not be able to offer details about the project, the informations were handed in as confidential but I will mention that the UN was involved.

 After the meeting I was able to create a list with the most important aspects that need to be taken into consideration while initiating a project: